MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 Azure OpenAI doesn’t natively support client certification authentication.
 To support this scenario without a gateway, the intelligent application needs to use certificate authentication for the user and either an API key or managed identity to authenticate requests to the Azure OpenAI instance.
 Each client must implement the certificate authentication logic.
 If clients connect directly to Azure OpenAI in this scenario, they face the risks and management overhead of using key-based authentication.

-### Introduce a gateway
+### Introducing a gateway

 :::image type="complex" source="_images/azure-openai-gateway-identity-solution-client-certificates.png" lightbox="_images/azure-openai-gateway-identity-solution-client-certificates.png" alt-text="Diagram that shows the insertion of a gateway between client applications and Azure OpenAI using a managed identity with RBAC.":::
 Diagram that shows the insertion of a gateway between client applications and Azure OpenAI using a managed identity with RBAC.
 :::image-end:::

 You can introduce a gateway into this architecture that offloads client certification validation from the clients.
-The gateway [validates the client digital certificate](/azure/api-management/api-management-howto-mutual-certificates-for-clients#policy-to-validate-client-certificates) presented by the intelligent application, including checks on the issuer, expiration date, thumbprint, and revocation lists.
+The gateway [validates the client digital certificate](/azure/api-management/api-management-howto-mutual-certificates-for-clients#policy-to-validate-client-certificates) that the intelligent application presents, including checks on the issuer, expiration date, thumbprint, and revocation lists.
 The gateway should use a managed identity to authenticate itself with Azure OpenAI.
 This approach ensures that client certificate validation is managed in a centralized location, which reduces maintenance overhead.

 The advantages of introducing a gateway into this scenario include:

-- Using the managed identity of the gateway instead of access keys eliminates the risk of keys being stolen and reduces the maintenance burden of key rotation.
+- Using the managed identity of the gateway instead of access keys eliminates the risk stolen keys and reduces the maintenance burden of key rotation.

 - Centralizing certificate validation ensures that you're using consistent security policies to evaluate client digital certificates for all intelligent applications.